 If you're happy with 10 sprockets on your back wheel, but want hydraulic disc brakes, then Shimano has these brakes for you, matching the colour and styling of the rest of the Tiagra ensemble.

-The 105 level hydraulic disc brakes are based on the RS685 hydraulic brakes with mechanical shifting (below), but have a new ergonomically shaped hood design.
+These 105 level 'non-series' hydraulic disc brakes are based on the RS685 hydraulic brakes with mechanical shifting (below), but have a new ergonomically shaped hood design.
 To save weight, and keep the cost down, the brake levers are aluminium rather than carbon fibre.
 There's 10mm of reach adjustment so you can tune the lever to your hands.

 Shimano announced these Tiagra-level disc brakes in March 2016 and soon became a common sight on bikes around the £1,200 mark.
 The lever shape looks very much like that of the 11-speed RS505 hydraulic lever, although the BR-RS405 lever is 10-speed rather than 11-speed.
 Tiagra is currently Shimano's only 10-speed road system, so while they're not startlingly cheaper than 105, they were the only game in town if you wanted to upgrade a 10-speed-equipped bike to hydraulic stoppers until the proper Tiagra brakes were launched.

 Shimano’s first road-specific disc brake offered a genuine improvement in braking power and control.
 The system comprised brake calipers, disc rotors and brake levers, and you could combine them with either Dura-Ace Di2 or Ultegra Di2 11-speed groupsets.

 Shimano's road disc brake system has been designed for use with 140mm or 160mm rotors, with the idea being that users can choose the size to suit their weight and intended use.
 The rotors are designed to combat overheating with fins and grooves.
 They are CenterLock only, there's no 6-bolt option.